SakibShahariar/material-bibata-cursor/README.md

 ## Why body and primary are separate colors

 Most themed-cursor setups just take an accent color and darken it for the body.
-That's why a lot of them end up low-contrast or hard to see depending on the wallpaper.
+That works fine against some wallpapers and falls apart against others — low contrast, hard to spot the cursor at all.

-Here, body and primary are picked independently, following Material Design 3's Container/Primary roles:
+This project picks body and primary independently instead, following Material Design 3's Container/Primary roles:

 | M3 Role | Cursor part | What it does |
 |---|---|---|